jin-gizmo/docma/doc/user-guide/90-caveats-issues.md

-# Caveats and Known Issues
+# Caveats and Known Issues [nav: Caveats and Issues]

 *   Docma does not try particularly hard to be parsimonious with memory usage.